open-mpi/ompi/docs/networking/iwarp.rst

 Specifically, iWARP support is provides through the ``rxm`` provider of the OpenFabrics Interfaces library ``libfabric``.
-There is software emulation involved in the MPI support of iWARP devices (and therefore at least some level of performance degredation), but the current iWARP vendors have chosen not to provide a higher-performance option.
+There is software emulation involved in the MPI support of iWARP devices (and therefore at least some level of performance degradation), but the current iWARP vendors have chosen not to provide a higher-performance option.